 There is an increasing role of cities in promoting environmental sustainability.
-As the King’s Fund argues, cities such as New York, London, Copenhagen, Paris, Barcelona, Oslo, Stockholm and Vancouver have committed themselves to carbon reduction targets, which are more extensive than the Paris climate accord ones.
+As the King’s Fund argues, cities such as New York, London, Copenhagen, Paris, Barcelona, Oslo, Vancouver and also Stockholm population that increased recently, have committed themselves to carbon reduction targets, which are more extensive than the Paris climate accord ones.

 And whilst the US national government decided to pull out of the Paris agreement, almost 250 US cities have agreed to continue honouring the commitments.
 It is clear that the actions cities can take to reduce greenhouse gas emissions also confer health benefits for the citizens.

 A case study for a company that is in the holistic wellness space, can be done using the example of RoundGlass.
 RoundGlass is a global Wholistic Wellbeing* company founded in 2014, dedicated to empowering and enabling people on their personal wellbeing journey.